A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

-Elevate is a London-based financial services company committed to helping clients get the most out of their money.
-Our mortgage brokers team is based in Bromley and Beckenham, helping clients across London.
-Our services include mortgage advice for individuals, families, commercial businesses and self-employed workers.
+Elevate is a London-based financial adviser committed to helping clients get the most out of their money.
+Our mortgage broker team is based in Bromley and Beckenham, assisting clients across London.
+Our services include mortgage advice for individuals, families, commercial businesses, and self-employed workers.
 We can assist in sourcing and securing the best Standard Variable Rate mortgages within our mortgage advice service.

-A Standard Variable Rate mortgage, also known as an SVR mortgage, is a type of mortgage where the rate of interest you pay can go up or down depending on the Bank of England’s base rate.
-If the base rate changes, the mortgage advisor can account for the change by charging you more or less.
-The mortgage provider may not change the rate of interest even if the base rate does because the lender gets the final say.
+A Standard Variable Rate mortgage, also known as an SVR mortgage, is a type of mortgage where the rate of interest you pay can go up or down.
+The fluctuations are usually affected by the Bank of England’s base rate but are not directly linked to it like in a Tracker mortgage.
+If the base rate changes, the mortgage lender can account for the change by charging you more or less; however, the mortgage provider may not change the interest rate even if the base rate does because the lender gets the final say.

-Some families might take out a fixed-rate mortgage or a type of discounted deal for a set period before the mortgage changes to an SVR mortgage.
+Some people might take out a fixed-rate mortgage or a type of discounted deal for a set period before the mortgage changes to an SVR mortgage.

 It can be difficult to know if an SVR mortgage is the most advantageous mortgage type for you, especially if it includes a discounted period.
-Elevate professionals will analyse and compare different mortgages, so you don’t get caught out!
+Our team will analyse and compare different mortgages, so you have all the facts you need to decide.

 Like all mortgage types, an SVR mortgage comes with pros and cons.
 Here are the most common: